bdrive/doc/pages/mydoc/2-100-team-manual.md

 ‐	(Option: We can register your members if you send us CSV file)

-3. License quantity needs to be assigned for each member.
+3.License quantity needs to be assigned for each member.

-4. Team account information can be changed anytime as needed
+4.Team account information can be changed anytime as needed

 ‐	Add/Remove Member and assign license quantity